QPET: A Versatile and Portable Quantity-of-Interest-Preservation Framework for Error-Bounded Lossy Compression: QPET Design Overview

 \section{QPET Design Overview}

-In this section, we provide an overview of the proposed QPET (QoI-oriented Point-wise Error-bound Tuning) framework, describe the underlying QoI-preserving error-bounded lossy compression algorithm, and feature its integration into several existing error-bounded lossy compressors.
+In this section, we provide an overview of the proposed QPET (QoI-oriented Point-wise Error-bound Tuning) framework, describing its modules, underlying algorithm, and its integration into several existing error-bounded lossy compression pipelines.